-- Do depression, anxiety, and suicide risk screening programs in primary care or comparable settings result in improved health outcomes in adults, including pregnant and postpartum persons?
+- Do depression, anxiety, or suicide risk screening programs in primary care or comparable settings result in improved health outcomes in adults, including pregnant and postpartum persons?

-- Does sending depression, anxiety, and suicide risk screening test results to providers (with or without additional care management supports) result in improved health outcomes?
+- Does returning depression, anxiety, or suicide risk screening test results to providers (with or without additional care management supports) result in improved health outcomes?

-- Do instruments to screen for depression, anxiety, and/or high suicide risk accurately identify adults, including pregnant and postpartum persons, with depression, anxiety, and high suicide risk in primary care or comparable settings?
+- Do instruments to screen for depression, anxiety, or high suicide risk accurately identify adults, including pregnant and postpartum persons, with depression, anxiety, and high suicide risk in primary care or comparable settings?

-- What are the harms associated with screening for depression, anxiety, and suicide risk in primary care or comparable settings in adults, including pregnant and postpartum persons?
+- What are the harms associated with screening for depression, anxiety, or suicide risk in primary care or comparable settings in adults, including pregnant and postpartum persons?

-- Does treatment of depression, anxiety, or high suicide risk (psychotherapy or pharmacotherapy) result in improved health outcomes in adults, including pregnant and postpartum persons?
+- Does treatment (i.e., psychotherapy, pharmacotherapy, or both) of depression, anxiety, or high suicide risk result in improved health outcomes in adults, including pregnant and postpartum persons?

-- What are the harms of treatment of depression, anxiety, or high suicide risk (psychotherapy or pharmacotherapy) in adults, including pregnant and postpartum persons?
+- What are the harms of treatment (i.e., psychotherapy, pharmacotherapy, or both) of depression, anxiety, or high suicide risk in adults, including pregnant and postpartum persons?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.